Is your business doing all it can to avoid these types of lawsuits?

 The problem with Human Resources and Small Businesses:

-The reason small business owners are particularly vulnerable to such HR related law suits are that small businesses are less likely to have an HR professional on staff to consult with.
+The reason small business owners are particularly vulnerable to such HR related lawsuits are that small businesses are less likely to have an HR professional on staff to consult with.
 Human Resource Advisors are the front-line defense for avoiding discriminatory practices, acting overly emotional when reprimanding or firing an employee, keeping the business compliant with federal employment laws and ensuring proper hiring guidelines are followed.

 Lawsuits that are filed regarding discrimination and other violations to federal employment laws are serious business.
 They are often tied to substantial fines.
 They are also incredibly embarrassing to a business’s reputation and very expensive to defend should you need to hire an attorney.

 Admittedly, when first starting my own company I counted on office managers and bookkeepers to take care of HR related paperwork.
 The truth of the matter is these employees were not qualified to do so.
 In many instances, HR related tasks were done incorrectly.
-It wasn’t until after I hired a Human Resources Advisor did I realize how complicated the Human Resources job was and learn that “good intentions” are not a defense against Labor Law violations.
+It wasn’t until after I hired a Human Resources Advisor did I realize how complicated the Human Resources job was and learned that “good intentions” are not a defense against Labor Law violations.

 Let’s put your current HR polices and programs to a test.